sguox002/leetcode/dp/dp-medium I.md

         return g[N]%mod;
     }
 ```
-368. Largest Divisible Subset
+368. Largest Divisible Subset<br/>

-find the largest subset which Si%Sj=0 (they are a part of geometric series)
+find the largest subset which Si%Sj=0 (they are a part of geometric series)<br/>

-dp with backtrace ability, we need keep the previous information.
+dp with backtrace ability, we need keep the previous information.<br/>

-dp with a bit complexity
+dp with a bit complexity<br/>
 ```cpp
     vector<int> largestDivisibleSubset(vector<int>& nums) {
         int n=nums.size();